 Fax: +8610-68108109

 3.1.2 According to the Chinese government procurement laws and regulations, the Chinese side selects China Urban Construction Design & Research Institute as the project management company (hereinafter referred to as the Chinese project management company) among companies with technical qualifications issued by the relevant Chinese administrative authorities.
-According to the design plan determined by both sides, the company is responsible for the following: the geologic survey of project, preliminary and deepening design (construction drawing) of buildings, structures, auxiliary and exterior works within the red line of the project, approving the detailed construction drawings of the project and supervising and managing through construction.
+Based on the design plan determined by both sides, the company is responsible for the following: the geologic survey of project, preliminary and deepened design (construction drawing) of buildings, structures, auxiliary and exterior works within the red line of the project as well as supervision and management through the construction process.

 Contact person and contact information of Chinese project management company are as follows:

-Contact: Cheng Chunfei
+Contact person: Cheng Chunfei

-: 18810841899
+Tel.: 18810841899

 E-mail: hwb_public@cucd.cn